tusharmath/tusharm.com/contents/about.md

 template: about.jade
 ```

 This is a condensed list of everything that I have done so far.
-Adhering to Agile Software Development and Scrum with transcontinental teams, I have also worked independently through the Full Software Development Life Cycle of multiple projects.
-Currently I am working with a Bangalore based startup as a **Senior Software Engineer**.
-My choice of programming languages are `C`, `C#` and `CoffeeScript`.
+Apart from adhering to Agile Software Development Methodology and Scrum with transcontinental teams, I have also worked independently through the Full SDLC of multiple projects.
+Currently I am working with a Bangalore based startup - [Practo](https://www.practo.com) as a **Javascript Engineer**.
+My choice of programming languages are `C`, `C#`, `Javascript` and `CoffeeScript`.

 A *single page version* of my resume is also available [here](/files/cv.pdf).

 ---

 #Experience
+###Javascript Engineer, Practo (Since - Jan 2014)
+####Practo.com
+Developed *Appointment Request Manager*, an internal NodeJS based CRM that helps connect patients and doctors via.
+Phone.

+Took the initiative to prototype — How to write Javascript code using TDD (Test Driven Development).
+Gave a talk about how to setup their own projects to exploit the benefits of TDD.

+Have been working on transitioning the Doctor facing application from BackboneJS to AngularJS + RequireJS based architecture.
+This migration was aimed to improve performance and code maintainability issues.

+Have been working closely with the Talent Acquisition team (HR), to help them recruit new front end developers by taking interviews and fabricating innovative puzzles for them to solve.

 ###Software Developer, ZS Associates (Jan 2011 - Jan 2013)

 ####Forecast Manager
 Developed Core application functionality and features such as Bulk Forecast Generation and User Activity logs.
-Designed and implemented *Application Settings* module that managed — privileges for users, features enabled, customisations and Help & Support.
+Designed and implemented *Application Settings* module that managed — privileges for users, features enabled, customizations and Help & Support.

 Assisted in setting up a branching strategy for parallel development of multiple client logic into a single code base with a sustainable release & hot-fix plan.

 Added Solution Tasks to the **Forecast Manager** Application for automating builds and tag creation, appear seamless across the transcontinental team & infrastructure.

 Was solely responsible for all the **Dev Ops** related tasks for **Forecast Manager**.
 Automated the complete deployment process, causing a significant reduction in upgrade times (4 hours to a matter of seconds).
 The tool featured -

 * Generation of upgrade & downgrade logs for diagnostics.
 * Database Migration.
 * Scheduled tasks migration on remote servers.
 * Auto backup and restore of systems in case of failure.